komba/ftps/README.md

 License
 -------
 Copyright © 2011, Bryan Nix.
-DoubleBagFTPS is released under the MIT license.
+FTPS is released under the MIT license.
 See LICENSE file for details.